Tag: relationship

 Jesus knew what Judas would do, but he washed his feet.

 Why keep focusing on this?
 Why keep repeating, “…but he washed his feed?”
-There is a general feeling of fear, even of , going on.
-Families are ripping themselves apart over politics and policies.
-Families and friends are allowing those who are not in a personal with them to define their relationships with .
+There is a general feeling of , even of betrayal, going on.
+Families are ripping themselves apart over and policies.
+Families and friends are allowing those who are not in a personal with them to define their with others.

 Judas Iscariot chose to betray Jesus.
 Judas could have repented (and some argue that he indirectly did).
 Would Jesus still forgive him despite his betrayal?
 Jesus washed his feet.